School Information

 Safeguarding

 At WSAPC, we recognise that it is our statutory duty to safeguard and promote the welfare of our students and that they have a fundamental right to be protected from harm.
-Click here to access our AP Risk Assessment Checklist, which has been completed to help us ensure this remains a key priority.
+Click here to access our AP Risk Assessment Sept-2024 which has been completed to help us ensure this remains a key priority.

 Although the school is not an investigative agency, we have an important role in all aspects of the welfare of our students.
 With our day-to-day contact with our young people during school term time we are particularly well placed to observe outward signs of abuse, changes in behaviour and signs of failure to thrive.